 Season2, Episode 9 “Fold Equity” – Change is Hard

-Cal: “things change.”
-Foster: “but people don’t…” Cal proves Foster right when he secretly gambles.
-It would have been more accurate if Foster had said, “most adults don’t” because change is harder, not impossible, but harder by the end of the teens.
+Cal: “Things change.”
+Foster: “But people don’t…” Cal proves Foster right when he secretly gambles.
+It would have been more accurate if Foster had said, “most adults don’t” because change is harder, not impossible, by the end of the teens.
 Of course it also depends on what aspect of a person Cal and Foster were referring to.